Trade Agreements as a Basis for Sustainable International Trade

 The underlying principles are built upon the conviction that mankind should share and exchange information and economic products, while respecting and benefitting from one another’s cultural and economic diversity.
 However, the success of international exchange essentially depends on the sustainability of agreed rules governing commercial trade.
 The present neoliberal reality is however far from conforming to this goal.
 In fact, the neoliberal economic globalization is serving selfish interests, and is in the process of dividing mankind more and more into few winners and many losers, and is therefore bearing responsibility for the globally spreading social and ecological crisis.

 It is imperative for foreign trade to be built upon a foundation of intact domestic economies.
 This requires political and economic decisions to be taken democratically, applying a subsidiary, bottom-up approach.
 That is, lower levels of social and economic life should always have the right to decide what should be delegated to upper levels, not vice versa, as is common under today’s neoliberal economic doctrine.
 Since only a subsidiary approach can ensure economic diversity – in agriculture, crafts, trades, commerce and industrial production alike – and create social and environmental responsibility at the local level as a precondition for full employment and environmental protection.
 Economic subsidiarity implies that the diverse economic cycles at the local level are cross-linked with cycles at upper levels, and that technological requirements naturally increase from lower to upper levels.
+For further details I recommend the article Economic Subsidiarity.

 4. The Significance of Bilateral Agreements